acidanthera/VoodooPS2/README.md

 - If you set ActLikeTrackpad=Yes for VoodooPS2Mouse, things might not go so well on a non-Synaptics trackpad.
 To work around this issue, set DisableLEDUpdating=Yes.

+- Some Trackpads have an issue waking up from sleep (some Probook 4540s, for example).
+If you have this issue, and have some dev experience, please experiment with the code and see if you can come up with a solution.

 ### Change Log: